MetPX/sarracenia/doc/source.rst

 Different pumps along the route may have different maximum part sizes.
 To traverse a given path, the part must be no larger than the threshold setting of all the intervening pumps.
-A pump will send the source an erroe log message if it refuses to forward a file.
+A pump will send the source an error log message if it refuses to forward a file.

 As each part is announced, so there is a corresponding log message for